SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    as arguments to its initializer, and implements an ``area`` and ``describe`` method.

-In addition to simple properties, properties can have a getter and a setter;
+In addition to simple properties which are stored, properties can have a getter and a setter.
-read-only properties have only a getter.

 .. testcode::